-MASS Phenotype is a connective tissue disorder that is similar to Marfan syndrome.
-It is caused by a similar mutation in the gene called fibrillin-1 that tells the body how to make an important protein found in connective tissue.
+MASS Phenotype is a connective tissue condition that is similar to Marfan syndrome.
+It is caused by a similar mutation in the gene called fibrillin-1.
 Someone with MASS phenotype has a 50 percent chance of passing the gene along to each child.

-MASS stands for the Mitral valve, myopia, Aorta, Skin and Skeletal features of the disorder.
-MASS Phenotype affects different people in different ways.
+MASS stands for the Mitral valve, myopia, Aorta, Skin and Skeletal features of the condition.

 In MASS Phenotype:

 - Mitral valve prolapse may be present.
 This is when the flaps of one of the heart’s valves (the mitral valve, which regulates blood flow on the left side of the heart) are “floppy” and don’t close tightly.

 - Aortic root diameter may be at the upper limits of normal for body size, but unlike Marfan syndrome, there is no progression to aneurysm or predisposition to dissection.